stardoom4/obsidian/src/site/notes/Main/About.md

 > [Ness Labs](https://nesslabs.com/digital-garden-set-up)

-This is a Digital Garden Named "Celestial Minds" and was created using Obsidian and is hosted in Netlify and Files are stored in Github.
-(Well, Every techie will know this.)
+This is a Digital Garden Named "Celestial Minds" and was created using Obsidian and is hosted in [Netlify](https://netlify.com) and Files are stored in [Github](github.com).